 Protect Your Pets, Your Family, Your Business

 Mosquito Squad of Southeastern Mass wants to help keep you protected from all Middleborough mosquito-borne illness.
 First, we urge you to take precaution by following the 5 Ts of mosquito protection and rid your yard, farm, or stables of anything that can promote mosquito breeding.
 Second… call us.
-Our traditional barrier spray will eliminate 85-90% of all mosquitoes on your property or our automated misting system will create continuous protection all season long; a great solution for horse stables.
+Our traditional barrier treatment will eliminate 85-90% of all mosquitoes on your property or our automated misting system will create continuous protection all season long; a great solution for horse stables.
 We work hard to create a plan that works for your individual needs.
 Whether your horses are an economic investment or a beloved family pet, we want to help you keep them safe from mosquitoes and the diseases they carry.
 Our services always include our 100% satisfaction guarantee!